 Meeting Artemisia Today

-“The exhibition," says museum director Alessandro Cecchi, “will spotlight conservation findings and explore the context surrounding the painting’s creation, including the significance of her Florentine debut and her key relationships with Grand Duke Cosimo de’ Medici and the city’s cultural milieu.”
+“The exhibition,” says museum director and curator Alessandro Cecchi, “will spotlight conservation findings and explore the context surrounding the painting’s creation, including the significance of her Florentine debut and her key relationships with Grand Duke Cosimo de’ Medici and the city’s cultural milieu.”

 It seems only fitting that the ‘Artemisia UpClose’ exhibition should focus heavily on the science side of restoration.
 Infrared research, reflectology, digital microscopy, x-rays and radiographs, multispectral imaging – are all techniques being used to restore the painting to the public’s eye – providing us a privileged view of her technique, as participating institutions raise awareness of the artist’s Florentine period, her achievements, and the important network of friends she made.
-May Artemisia’s network of friends grow to include many of us from modern times who admire – and strive to protect – her art for posterity.
-The show’s English language exhibition catalogue (The Florentine Press, 2023) will be flanked by the Italian language publication ‘Buonarrotiana’ series (2023 edition) featuring specialist studies on Artemisia and her time, followed by a lecture series with major scholars in response to the show.
-Participating international scholars include Mary Garrard, Sheila Barker, Elizabeth Cropper and Janie Cole.

 Home improvement

-“‘Artemisia UpClose’ foresees a plan to refurbish, revamp lighting and raise awareness for Michelangelo’s house the execution of a new, custom-made lighting plan for the Gallery Room, which is a treasure trove of ‘contemporary art’ from the seventeenth-century perspective,” says co-donor Christian Levett, of a project that involves the refurbishment of several areas within the museum, including improvements affecting the Model Room, Gallery, museum entrance hall and ticket office.
+“‘Artemisia UpClose’ involved a plan to refurbish, revamp lighting and raise awareness for Michelangelo’s house the execution of a new, custom-made lighting plan for the Gallery Room, which is a treasure trove of ‘contemporary art’ from the seventeenth-century perspective,” says co-donor Christian Levett, of a project that involves the refurbishment of several areas within the museum, including improvements affecting the Model Room, Gallery, museum entrance hall and ticket office.
 “The project also foresees the creation of museum signage to make Casa Buonarroti’s story more accessible to the public,” explains Levett, whose experience at the helm of the Mougins Museum makes him keen on enhancing the public’s overall museum experience.
 “We are shining a spotlight on Artemisia in her ‘artistic home’ in Florence.
 It was the first museum ever to tribute an artist, and in it, Michelangelo is depicted as a divinity.
 With her painting, Artemisia played a role in determining how he is seen by posterity, and while she was at it, she tied his fame to her own.”

 Casa Buonarroti and Florentine Perspectives